Effects of rotation and valence nucleons in molecular-like ${\alpha}$-chain nuclei: Results and discussion

 An interesting point, that has not been considered in previous studies of molecular bonding in nuclei with cluster structures, is the effect of valence nucleons on the characteristics of the clusters (relative positions, cluster size).
 In all cases considered in the present study, one notices that the central cluster structures differ from the outer ones which, generally, exhibit more localization.
 This difference, however, depends on the rotational frequency.
 Here we analyze this behavior for the $\alpha$ linear chain configurations in $^{12}$C, $^{16}$C and $^{16}$Ne.
 The $3\alpha$-like density distributions of the core nucleons, that is, excluding the valence particles, are fitted along $z$ direction (the density is integrated in the $x-y$ plane) by a linear combination of Gaussian functions:

 where $\rho_i, z_i, w_i$ ($i=1,2,3$) denote the amplitude, the peak location, and the width, respectively of each $\alpha$-like cluster.
 The results are shown in Fig.~\ref{fig9}.
 In the upper panel we plot the $z$-coordinates of the peak of each cluster.
 On the one hand, for $^{12}$C the position of the peripheral peaks hardly changes with rotational frequency, and only for $\hbar\omega > 2$ MeV one notices the effect of centrifugal stretching.
-For $^{16}$C and $^{16}$Ne, on the other hand, the positions of the outer peaks are much closer to the central one at low rotational frequencies.
+For the mirror nuclei $^{16}$C and $^{16}$Ne, on the other hand, the positions of the outer peaks are much closer to the central one at low rotational frequencies.
 This is the effect of the valence nucleons occupying the $\pi$ orbital, and thus providing additional attraction for the outer $\alpha$ clusters.
-The transition of the valence nucleons from the $\pi$ to the $\sigma$ orbital at $\hbar\omega \approx 1.5$ MeV for $^{16}$Ne and $\hbar\omega \approx 2.0$ MeV for $^{16}$C, weakens the bonding of the outer $\alpha$ clusters and the location of their peaks approaches that of the corresponding $\alpha$ particles in $^{12}$C.
+The transition of the valence nucleons from the $\pi$ to the $\sigma$ orbital at $\hbar\omega \approx 1.5$ MeV for $^{16}$Ne and $\hbar\omega \approx 2.0$ MeV for $^{16}$C, weakens the bonding of the outer $\alpha$ clusters and the location of their peaks approaches that of the corresponding $\alpha$ particles in $^{12}$C. Moreover, the repulsive effect of the Coulomb interaction between protons stretches the linear chain configuration for proton-rich nuclei, and the distance between cluster peaks for $^{16}$Ne is always longer than for $^{16}$C. This mechanism makes it easier for proton-rich nuclei to stabilize the linear chain configuration.

 The widths of the fitted Gaussian functions are shown, as functions of rotational frequency, in the lower panel of Fig.~\ref{fig9}.
 As one would expect, there is virtually no difference between the widths of the central and outer $\alpha$ clusters in $^{12}$C for $\hbar\omega \leq 2$ MeV, and only a small effect of centrifugal stretching in the interval $2 \leq \hbar\omega \leq 3$ MeV.
 In contrast, for $^{16}$C and $^{16}$Ne one notices a pronounced reduction of the Gaussian width that corresponds to the central $\alpha$ cluster.
 It appears as if the $\alpha$ cluster in the middle is squeezed by the outer ones that are more strongly bound by the valence particles occupying the $\pi$ orbital.
 Therefore, the transition from the $\pi$ to the $\sigma$ orbital not only releases the outer $\alpha$ clusters, but also results in the increase of the width of the central cluster peak which, after the transition, approaches values that are characteristic for the peripheral clusters, and the three $\alpha$ clusters in $^{12}$C.